Itzy-B/Earn-To-Die-Malicious-API-/README.md

 ## <ins>Setup</ins>

 ### Turn off Google Play Protect:
+Google Play Protect must be turned off because it doesnt allow the older apps in newer devices to be installed.
+This step is crutial as you wont turn it off, play protect will give an error ```"App not isntalled as app is not compatible with your phone"```
 - Open the ```Google Play Store``` app .
 - At the top right, tap the profile icon.
 - Tap ```Play Protect Settings``` .